 This post was originally published in September 2018.
 It has been updated to reflect what my life with a chronic illness looks like right now.

-These are the confessions of a gastroparesis-sufferer.
+These are the confessions of a gastroparesis sufferer.
 A what sufferer?
 Gastroparesis.
 A chronic digestive disease.
 A disease that I live with.

 On New Year’s Day of 2015, I wound up in the emergency room.
 I hadn’t been able to keep any food in my stomach for 24 hours, and I was miserable.
 This wasn’t the first time I’d dealt with stomach ailments.
 In fact, I’d basically been living with an ongoing “stomach ache” since I was in preschool.
 We just didn’t know what was causing it.
 I’d stopped eating dairy, been tested for celiac, and tried a “healthy diet” more than once.
-However, I also had the lining of my stomach ripped at 16 from an acne medication, a serious bout of mono, and a severe eating disorder that lasted for several years.
-Let’s just say, I wasn’t exactly kind to my stomach, and the repercussions were much more extreme than I expected.

-After a slew of medical examinations, my gastroenterologist suggested a gastric emptying scan.
-Nutshell version: they make you eat some radioactive eggs (I thought I was going to become a superhero), then lay you beneath a camera, which follows the radioactive material through your system.
-I was told that while most individuals can process something that simple in around 30 minutes or less, my digestive track would take 3 times as long – or longer.
+I was told that while most individuals can process something as simple as scrambled eggs in around 30 minutes or less, my digestive tract would take 3 times as long – or longer.
 Now imagine having to process a steak dinner or something much heavier.
 Needless to say, it all made sense why I was experiencing such severe pain immediately following even the smallest of meals.
 Not to mention the intense nausea that stuck around like an unwanted guest all the time.

 The diagnosis was official: I had gastroparesis.

 This scary-sounding disease has altered my life drastically since that diagnosis.
-At first, I believed I’d be able to get back to normalcy after allowing some time to “heal.”
+At first, I believed I’d be able to get back to “normalcy” after allowing some time to “heal.”
 How wrong I was.
 The bad news got worse when I discovered my allergy to the only FDA-approved medication for this disease, along with numerous food allergies that prevent me from typical gastroparesis diets.
 I had hoped for some sort of relief, but instead, I came to the realization that this was going to be a central part of my life for an indefinite period of time.

-After starting jobs only to lose them a couple months or weeks later (due to the constant need to call out of workΒ sick), I decided to start looking for something to do from the comfort of my bed.
+After starting jobs only to lose them a couple of months or weeks later (due to the constant need to call out of work sick), I decided to start looking for something to do from the comfort of my bed.
 This is when blogging chose me.
-I already had a following on Instagram, so I took the time to research and launch my website and over the past 7 years, I’ve turned it into a full-time business (*Disclaimer: after rebranding to book blogging at the beginning of 2021, I no longer made a full-time income with this blog.
-However, it is still a source of income and I still do it full time, though my primary job is social media management).
-I never though my illness would provide such a blessing, but I’m incredibly thankful for the opportunity to do what I love every day.
+I already had a following on Instagram, so I took the time to research and launch my website and over the past 8+ years, I’ve turned it into a full-time business

 Do I still experience the symptoms?

-Yep.
-Every day I wake up with tear-inducing pain ripping through my gut.
-I have to give myselfΒ at least an hour to sit in bed before actually getting up and moving about, because of the discomfort.
-Each time I eat, it hurts.
-Sometimes, I can physically feel a knot the size of a fist on my stomach, where the food hasn’t properly digested.
-Every couple of weeks, I’ll have a “flare up” of excruciating pain that keeps me bedridden for days at a time.
-During these periods, the nausea is so intense that only 2-3 foods sound even somewhat pleasant to me.
+Every now and then, I’ll have an extreme flare-up of excruciating pain that keeps me bedridden for days at a time.
+During these periods, the discomfort and nausea are so intense that only 2-3 foods sound even somewhat pleasant to me.
 Sometimes, I’ll get mini flare-ups while I’m out and about, and they typically result in calling off whatever I’m doing, and going straight to bed (or to my car to curl up in a ball if a bed isn’t readily available).
+It’s tough never being fully in control of my body.

 What can I do to cope?